Mark 10

 Mark 10:20, Matthew 19:20, Luke 18:21.
 See Comments Matthew 19:20.

 Mark 10:21, Matthew 10:21, Luke 18:22.
 All these verses show that the Lord knows the heart of this person.
 In Mark, we are told that the Lord Jesus “loved him,” showing that the Lord loves all, regardless of being rich or poor.
-These verses in this place in the Scripture tell clearly, as a sinner, if you come to the Lord, leave the things of this world, take your heart away from the things that your eyes have kept looking at, and follow the Lord with the inner heart, not just walking follow, the inner eyes and inner heart both must follow as well.
+These verses, in this place in the Scripture, clearly tell us, as a sinner, if you come to the Lord, leave the things of this world, take your heart away from the things that your eyes have kept looking at, and follow the Lord with the inner heart, not just walking follow; the inner eyes and inner heart both have to follow as well.
 If we say we follow the Lord Jesus, but the heart is not there, this verse will be like a block to build up, and the inner eyes can’t see the right way to come.
-All the Lord wants humans to do is look at the Lord as their leader, leave their things, those that are attached to their hearts, and follow the Lord.
+All the Lord wants humans to do is look to the Lord as their leader, leave the things that attach to them, and follow the Lord.
 (See Comments Matthew 19:21).

 Mark 10:22, Matthew 19:22, Luke 18:23.
 These verses show that the earthly riches captured the heart of this man.
 (See Comments Matthew 19:22).